Chanchal2125/It-is-For-Everyone/README.md

 <br>
 <img src="https://github.com/CODING-Enthusiast9857/It-is-For-Everyone/blob/main/Hacktoberfest.png" alt="Hacktoberfest2022" width=100%>

+- Guys, as the name of repository suggests, this is an <b>open-source contribution</b> opportunity for everyone for [hacktoberfest](https://hacktoberfest.digitalocean.com/) 2022.
+- So, you can add your code and pull your request.
+- If it fulfills criteria, I will definitely merge it.
+- Hurry up guys...!!
+You are only few steps away to complete your Hacktoberfest challenge.
+Make 4 pull requests and complete your hacktoberfest challenge and get a chance to win T-shirt.
+- It is for only 1 month.
 # ✨ For contribution
 - You can contribute your code in any one language like c, c++, java, python etc.
 - Your code should be neat and clean